-Our customers will require our products to perform at a high level, contain valuable features and be extremely reliable.
+Our customers require our products to perform at a high level, contain valuable features and be extremely reliable.
 The design of our server solutions is sophisticated and complex, and the process for manufacturing, assembling and testing our server solutions is challenging.
 Occasionally, our design or manufacturing processes may fail to deliver products of the quality that our customers require.
-For example, a vendor may provide us with a defective string of software code that fails under certain applications.
+For example, a vendor may provide us with a defective component that failed under certain heavy use applications.
 As a result, our product would need to be repaired.
 The vendor may agree to pay for the costs of the repairs, but we may incur costs in connection with the recall and diverted resources from other projects.
 New flaws or limitations in our products may be detected in the future.
 Part of our strategy is to bring new products to market quickly, and first-generation products may have a higher likelihood of containing undetected flaws.
+If our customers discover defects or other performance problems with our products, our customers' businesses, and our reputation, may be damaged.
 Customers may elect to delay or withhold payment for defective or underperforming products, request remedial action, terminate contracts for untimely delivery, or elect not to order additional products.
 If we do not properly address customer concerns about our products, our reputation and relationships with our customers may be harmed.
 In addition, we may be subject to product liability claims for a defective product.
 Any of the foregoing could have an adverse effect on our business and results of operations.

-We need to rapidly and successfully develop and introduce new products in a competitive, demanding and rapidly changing environment.
+The products we sell are advanced, and we need to rapidly and successfully develop and introduce new products in a competitive, demanding and rapidly changing environment.

-To succeed in our intensely competitive industry, we must continually improve, refresh and expand our mobile applications to include newer features, functionality or solutions, and keep pace with price-to-performance gains in the industry.
+To succeed in our intensely competitive industry, we must continually improve, refresh and expand our product and service offerings to include newer features, functionality or solutions, and keep pace with price-to-performance gains in the industry.
 Shortened product life cycles due to customer demands and competitive pressures impact the pace at which we must introduce and implement new technology.
 This requires a high level of innovation by both our software developers and the suppliers of the third-party software components included in our systems.
 In addition, bringing new solutions to the market entails a costly and lengthy process, and requires us to accurately anticipate customer needs and technology trends.
 We must continue to respond to market demands, develop leading technologies and maintain leadership in analytic data solutions performance and scalability, or our business operations may be adversely affected.